StartupAUS reveals five most in demand tech jobs

 Gruszka said education is the medium-term solution to combat Australia’s skills shortage.

-“It’s critical to identify these skills gaps and pinpoint the most immediately in-demand jobs in the technology space, so we can generate a local talent pool that is equipped with the skills and expertise that will be valuable to our fastest growing businesses.
-We also need to consider how we can make Australia as attractive and open as possible in the short-term to entice this coveted talent to our shores, considering the race to sign them is globally competitive.”
+“It’s critical to identify these skills gaps and pinpoint the most immediately in-demand jobs in the technology space, so we can generate a local talent pool that is equipped with the skills and expertise that will be valuable to our fastest growing businesses," Gruszka said.

+"We also need to consider how we can make Australia as attractive and open as possible in the short-term to entice this coveted talent to our shores, considering the race to sign them is globally competitive."

 Professor Margaret Maile Petty, UTS Executive Director, Innovation and Entrepreneurship said UTS is pairing disciplinary depth with enterprise skills, which is critical for producing the quality graduates the startup ecosystem needs.